Mechanical Engineering (B.S.)

 Specialize in four different areas: mechanical design, thermal sciences, manufacturing and materials, and aerospace.

 Machines are at the core of our daily lives, and mechanical engineers are responsible for designing them.
-The Mechanical Engineering program at the University of North Dakota is based around a strong technical curriculum that will give you the skills to understand the practical uses of math, science and engineering theory.
+The Mechanical Engineering program has a strong technical curriculum that will give you the skills to understand the practical uses of math, science and engineering.

 - Program type: